How to Get Around Pittsburgh with Your Free Bus Fare

 Make sure the bus driver can see you waiting at the designated bus stop.
 Never chase the bus.

-Move to the back of the bus upon boarding, and leave the seats closest to the front open for passengers who are elderly, disabled, or have mobility needs.
+Move to the back of the bus upon boarding if you can.
+The seats nearest to the front are for passengers who are elderly, disabled, or have other mobility needs.

-Don’t play audio from your personal device unless you have headphones or ear buds.
+Don’t play audio from your personal device out loud.
+Use headphones or ear buds.

-If you have questions or concerns while riding, don’t be afraid to ask the PRT operators for help.
+If you have questions or concerns while riding, don’t be afraid to ask the PRT operators for help or call 412-442-2000 for customer service.